-- A. Sick leave is only to be utilized by an employee when he/she in unable to work due to his/her own illness or injury.
+- A. Sick leave is only to be utilized by an employee when he/she is unable to work due to his/her own illness or injury.
 It is the responsibility of each employee to appropriately manage his/her health and to keep the number of his/her absences due to illness or injury to the lowest level possible. - B. Employees who utilize sick leave when they are not actually sick or injured shall be subject to appropriate disciplinary action.
 The City shall have the right to closely monitor the use of sick leave to ensure that it is not being abused.

-Indicators of sick leave abuse which may result in employee absences being investigated shall include, but not be limited to, the following:

-- 1. Sick leave taken immediately before or after holidays, vacations, weekends, or personal or compensatory days. - 2.
+Indicators of sick leave abuse which may result in employee absences being investigated shall include, but not be limited to, the following: - 1.
+Sick leave taken immediately before or after holidays, vacations, weekends, or personal or compensatory days. - 2.
 Sick leave taken at a greater frequency than appears normal, considering the overall health of the employee. - 3.
 Sick leave taken when a work schedule is heavy or undesirable. - 4.
-Sick leave taken at times which appear to constitute a pattern. - 5.
-Sick leave taken at times when the employee is witnessed engaging in activities inconsistent with the asserted illness or injury. - 6.
+Sick leave taken at times which appears to constitute a pattern.

+- 5. Sick leave taken at times when the employee is witnessed engaging in activities inconsistent with the asserted illness or injury. - 6.
 Sick leave taken under other suspicious circumstances. - 7.
 Consistently low levels of accumulated sick leave. - 8.
-Using sick leave after accruing a day of sick leave, i.e., a history of earning a day and using as sick leave on an "earn and burn" basis. - C. One or two consecutive days of absence due to personal illness will not require a medical excuse.
+Using sick leave after accruing a day of sick leave, i.e., a history of earning a day and using as sick leave on an "earn and burn" basis. - C. One (1) or two (2) consecutive days of absence due to personal illness will not require a medical excuse.
 Absence of three (3) consecutive days or more due to personal illness or injuries must be certified by a healthcare professional who is an appropriate general practitioner or specialist to deal with the illness or injury.

-Section 7: Retirement Bonus.
-Employees who retire with at least twenty (20) years of verifiable service working in a full-time capacity with the City, or sixty (60) years of age, shall be paid a cash bonus for unused sick leave days at the following rates:
+Section 7: Retirement/Resignation Bonus.
+Employees who retire or resign with at least twenty (20) years of verifiable service working in a full-time capacity with the City, or sixty (60) years of age, shall be paid a cash bonus for unused sick leave days at the following rates:

-Number of Full Days Percentage of Pay
+Percentage of Accrued Days Percentage of Pay

-51-100 40%
+20% - 40% 40%

-101-175 50%
+41% - 70% 50%

-176-250 60%
+71% - 100% 60%

-In addition, if an employee dies prior to retirement, his/her estate or heirs shall be entitled to the cash bonus described in this section.
+In addition, if an employee dies before retirement/resignation, his/her estate or heirs shall be entitled to the cash bonus described in this section, where the employee is eligible with at least twenty (20) years of verifiable service working in a full-time capacity with the City, or sixty (60) years of age.

 Section 8: Where sickness in the immediate family requires the employee's absence from work, employees may use up to, but not exceeding, five (5) days, or forty (40) hours, of their sick leave entitlement in each calendar year for this purpose.
-Immediate family, for the purpose of this Section, is defined as the following persons: husband, wife, child, stepchild, parent, brother or sister of the employee.
+Immediate family, for this Section, is defined as the following persons: husband, wife, child, stepchild, parent, brother or sister of the employee.
 Proof of such sickness will be required if the employee is absent due to the care of an immediate family member for three (3) or more days.

-ARTICLE XVII LONGEVITY
+ARTICLE XVII

+LONGEVITY